elestyle/elepay-cordova/README.md

 ### Android

 Url schemes configurations are required.
-Please refer to [elepay Android SDK document](https://developer.elepay.io/docs/android-sdk) for detail.
+Please refer to the [payment method settings overview page](https://developer.elepay.io/docs/%E6%A6%82%E8%A6%81) for detail.

 ## Miscellaneous